Dubai City Guide – Your Essential Resource

+This Essential Dubai City Guide will tell you about all the must-see attractions Dubai has to offer.
 Many people hear about Dubai and think about glitzy skyscrapers and fancy cars.
-But what are you actually supposed to do in Dubai?
+What are you actually supposed to do in Dubai?
 I’ll share what I did and maybe it can help you plan your next trip.

 Dhow River Cruise